Haskeeb265/obsidian-vault/1 - Rough Notes/What are LLMs.md

 - Just like "words" in a language.
 LLMs language is **Tokens**.\

 - Each LLMs have some **special tokens**.
-- LLMs use special tokens to open and close st
+- LLMs use special tokens to open and close the structured components of its generation.
+(For example to indicate start and end of a sequence or message)
+- One of the examples of special tokens is **EOS**

+___

+### Understanding Next Token Prediction

 #### References